HIV/AIDS

 Yet the world is making significant progress.
 We are closer to ending the AIDS epidemic than ever before, and Pact and our partners are on the front lines of this fight.
 From Africa to Asia, Pact is helping to build local HIV responses from the ground up that are effective and sustainable because they are locally led.

-Pact partners with local and national governments, civil society organizations and communities to improve access to and use of HIV services by strengthening community health-seeking capacity and local health and social welfare systems.
+Pact partners with local and national governments, civil society organizations, and communities to improve availability and use of HIV services by strengthening community health-seeking capacity and local health and social welfare systems.

-We are committed to the global mandate to end the AIDS epidemic by 2030, and Pact brings to this work decades of experience advancing community response to HIV, with results contributing to the UNAIDS 95-95-95 targets.
-Pact’s global HIV and health programming reached more than 2 million people last year, strengthening the capacity of community health systems and local partners to deliver clinical and non-clinical HIV services, and putting scientific approaches to prevention, care and treatment into widespread practice for vulnerable groups challenged by stigma and marginalization.
+We are committed to the global mandate to end the AIDS epidemic by 2030, and Pact brings to this work decades of experience advancing community response to HIV, with results contributing to HIV epidemic control.
+Pact’s global HIV and health programming reached more than 1.1 million people last year, strengthening the capacity of community health systems and local partners to deliver clinical and non-clinical HIV services, and putting scientific approaches to prevention, care, and treatment into widespread practice for vulnerable groups challenged by stigma and marginalization.

-Through integrated community-based solutions, Pact serves as a technical leader in HIV prevention and mitigation, particularly for orphans and vulnerable children (OVC) and their caregivers, adolescent girls and young women (AGYW), key populations (female sex workers, men who have sex with men, people who inject drugs), and hard-to-reach groups such as migrants and families in artisanal mining communities.
+Through integrated community-based solutions, Pact serves as a technical leader in HIV prevention and mitigation, particularly for orphans and vulnerable children (OVC) and their caregivers, adolescent girls and young women (AGYW), priority populations, and hard-to-reach groups such as migrants and families in artisanal mining communities.
 These efforts include linking OVC and their families to health, education, and psychosocial support services, addressing the socio-economic drivers of vulnerability for AGYW, and tailoring outreach services for key populations.
 Pact delivers HIV services to communities in more than a dozen countries.

 We strongly believe that in order to effectively serve populations that remain unreached, communities must play a greater role in designing and delivering integrated solutions that address local needs and root challenges to HIV prevention.